Evgeni Nabokov: International career

 Nabokov first played an international tournament with Kazakhstan at the 1994 World Championships C Pool.
 He appeared in three games as Kazakhstan finished fourth in the tournament.
-This appearance would prevent Nabokov from playing for Russia at the 2002 Winter Olympics.
+This appearance prevented Nabokov from playing for Russia at the 2002 Winter Olympics.
 Though Nabokov appealed to play, International Ice Hockey Federation (IIHF) bylaws stated that players cannot represent two different countries after the age of 18; as Nabokov was 19 during his appearance with Kazakhstan, he was unable to play for Russia.

 The IIHF granted Nabokov an exemption to play for Russia at the 2006 Winter Olympics.
-Nabokov would play seven games during the Olympics, winning four and earning three shutouts as the Russians finished fourth.
+Nabokov played seven games during the Olympics, winning four and earning three shutouts as the Russians finished fourth.
 He next represented Russia at the 2008 World Championships.
 Nabokov posted back-to-back shut-outs before defeating Canada 5-4 in the gold medal game.
 He was named to the tournament's all-star team and named best goaltender.

 Nabokov next joined Russia for the 2008 IIHF World Championship, arriving after the Sharks were eliminated in the NHL playoffs.
 He appeared in five games, winning them all, and helped Russia win their first gold medal since 1993, and was named as the tournament's best goaltender and put on the tournament all-star team.
 The starting goalie for Russia at the 2010 Winter Olympics, Nabokov helped Russia reach the quarterfinals against Canada.
 However he allowed four goals in the first period and was subsequently pulled, with Russia ultimately losing 7–3.
 Nabokov finished the Olympics with a record of two wins and one loss as the Russians placed sixth overall.
 His final appearance in an international tournament was at the 2011 IIHF World Championship.
-Nabokov played four games for Russia, winning two and losing one, before a groin injury forced him to leave the tournament; Russia would finish fourth.
+Nabokov played four games for Russia, winning two and losing one, before a groin injury forced him to leave the tournament; Russia finished fourth.